ambray/ASM-Course/asm_slides/system_calls_5.rst

 * Think in terms of "transactions"
 * The lock prefix
-* Some special properties of xchg
-* Introduction cmpxchg
+* Some instructions, such as xchg, implicitly lock

 ----